Updated: Mar 28

 Most cyclists in California are aware of the dangers of bike travel and most of the time they take the necessary precautions to prevent injuries.
-Despite all the precautions, bicycle accidents do happen causing injuries.
+Despite all the precautions, bicycle accidents in California do happen, causing injuries.

-A Los Angeles Personal Injury Attorney with experience in bicycle accidents is helpful because he/she knows the law and can pursue all the legal avenues to get the compensation you deserve.
+A California Attorney for Personal Injury with experience in bicycle accidents is helpful because he/she knows the law and can pursue all the legal avenues to get the compensation you deserve.

 Bicycle accidents are very common in California because of the busy roads.
 Distracted drivers speeding while driving commercial trucks, and buses are the main causes of bicycle accidents in California.
 In many cases, they fail to to see cyclists when they are riding in a designated lane or sharing a traffic lane.